open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 [secure note from Dr. Beaker]: https://sites.google.com/view/morelandsnl-secure-message/?usp=sharing

+## Find Dr. Beaker (Exit)

+The final challenge of this escape room is to meet up with Dr. Beaker so that she and the players can together battle the NEONORO virus raging the planet.
+This will set the players on a globetrotting adventure following her steps.

+**Suggested Puzzle** To find Dr. Beaker, they have to follow the path she made while in the field investigating the virus.
+The [map trace] puzzle allows players to do this.
+In the room is a provided map of the world.
+This can be a printed poster, a globe, or board from a game that is played on a map.

+Scattered in boxes around the room are clues on the locations Dr. Beaker has visited, perhaps in the form of airline tickets with departing and arrival locations.
+The players have to put these locations together in the proper order and then trace that itinerary on the map.
+The directions provide the code for a [directional lock] on the exit door.

+[map trace]: /puzzles/mazes/map-trace/
+[directional lock]: /equipment/locks/#directional-locks

 ## Flow Diagram

 The materials and suggested puzzles of this escape room follow the